Free Shipping on all orders over $149

 Keep an eye on our Facebook page.
 We’ll put up a post from 12:01 am until 11.59pm on Tuesday, October 18th 2018 for you to nominate your friend to go in the draw.

-You’d better be quick – there is only one day, 18th October, to nominate your friend.
+But you’d better be quick – there’s only one day, 18th October, to nominate your friend.
 Winners will be announced 19th October.
-Good luck everyone. 😀
+Good luck, everyone.

 1. Ange Shaw